NeuJeans: Private Neural Network Inference with Joint Optimization of Convolution and FHE Bootstrapping: Preliminaries

-As FHE only supports arithmetic circuits consisting of multiplication and addition, non-polynomial functions for activation and pooling cannot be directly evaluated. \cite{lee_2021_precise} proposes ReLU and MaxPool implementations based on high-degree polynomial approximation.
-The approximation-based methods can directly replace the non-linear operations, but incur huge computational overhead due to a lot of level consumption and frequent bootstrapping resulting from it.
+FHE only supports arithmetic circuits consisting of multiplication and addition, and non-polynomial functions for activation cannot be directly evaluated. \cite{lee_2021_precise} proposes ReLU and MaxPool implementations based on high-degree polynomial approximation.
+These approximation-based methods can directly replace the non-linear operations, but they incur huge computational overhead due to a lot of level consumption and frequent bootstrapping resulting from it.
 For example, \cite{lee_2022_low} reports that over 83\% of the total inference time is spent on ReLU and bootstrapping.

 To mitigate this overhead, \cite{park_2022_aespa, baruch_2023_sensitivetuning} propose retraining approaches that can construct CNNs with low-degree polynomial activation.
 Contrary to the findings in \cite{garimella_2021_sisyphus, ishiyama_2020_highly, hesamifard_2017_cryptodl}, AESPA~\cite{park_2022_aespa} shows that, by adopting special training methods, deep CNNs can be effectively trained using low-degree polynomials.
-With the retrained network, AESPA allows using a simple square function ($x^2$) for activation during inference without compromising the accuracy of the network.
+With the retrained network, AESPA allows using a simple square function ($x^2$) for activation during inference without compromising the inference accuracy.

+The type and implementation of the activation function are orthogonal to our contributions.
+We refer to the homomorphic evaluation of the activation function as HActivation$(\mathbf{ct})$ and only specify its type when presenting experiment results.
+Our only assumption is that the input and output ciphertexts are slot-encoded for HActivation and that HActivation preserves the slot index of each value.